Quality Assurance (QA) / Quality Control (QC) Inspector Salary

 Common Career Paths for Quality Assurance (QA) / Quality Control (QC) Inspector

-Quality Control Inspectors do not often transition into Quality Manager roles.
-The role averages $73K per year.
+It's not very common for Quality Control Inspectors to move on to become Quality Managers.
+Average pay for a Quality Manager is $73K annually.
 Quality Control Inspectors most often move into positions as Manufacturing Quality Assurance Inspectors or Quality Assurance Technicians.
-Manufacturing Quality Assurance Inspectors actually earn $3K less on average, however, and Quality Assurance Technicians earn $2K less per year than Quality Control Inspectors do.
+Manufacturing Quality Assurance Inspectors actually earn $3K less on average, however, and Quality Assurance Technicians earn $3K less per year than Quality Control Inspectors do.

 Quality Assurance (QA) / Quality Control (QC) Inspector Job Listings